PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 19:25:57
+Last updated: 2024-04-02 19:26:31
-Random Quote: The ladder of success is never crowded at the top. - Napoleon Hill
+Random Quote: I have done my best: that is about all the philosophy of living one needs. - Lin Yutang